jefdaj/bigtrees/README.md

 A re-imagining of [gander](https://github.com/jefdaj/gander) that gives up on some aspirational "easy mode" features in favor of simplicity for power users.

-The core data structures and algorithms perform very well already!
-In fact I'm not aware of any open source program that's better at large-scale file deduplication.
-(Scale is mainly limited by your RAM; I've tried up to ~15 million files on my laptop which required ~30G)

-Now the main things left to do are:

-- clean up the interface
-- get all the tests passing
-- write some documentation

-#### Quick Start

 ``` .sh
 git clone https://github.com/jefdaj/bigtrees
 cd bigtrees